andreag186/MutSimABC/README.md

 ```
 This will:

-Sample 5,000 parameter sets from prior distributions
+- Sample 5,000 parameter sets from prior distributions
--Run simulations for each parameter set using the E. melliodora tree topology
+- Run simulations for each parameter set using the E. melliodora tree topology
--Accept parameter sets where simulated mutation distribution is within ε=20 of observed distribution of mutations prior to topological filtering
+- Accept parameter sets where simulated mutation distribution is within ε=20 of observed distribution of mutations prior to topological filtering
--Save accepted samples to results/accepted_samples_*.csv
+- Save accepted samples to results/accepted_samples_*.csv

 ### Example 2: Run ABC inference on E. melliodora post-DNG (topologically filtered) data
 ```bash